unfoldingWord-dev/ts-desktop/README.md

 * [Bower](http://bower.io/)
 * [Grunt](http://gruntjs.com/)

-Then clone this repository and run the following command in the new directory to set up your environment
+Then fork this repository and clone your fork.
+After the repository has been cloned to your computer run the following command in the new directory to set up your environment

     $ npm install && bower install